-(1) Criterion: For this class, you will need to log into the class website on the Criterion® Online Writing Evaluation Service.
-The Criterion® Online Writing Evaluation service provides students with reliable evaluations of English-language essays.
-It delivers immediate score reporting and diagnostic feedback that students can use to revise and resubmit their essays.
-To access Criterion, you should go to the website, https://criterion.ets.org and log in.
+- (1) Grammarly: The Grammarly Writing Evaluation service provides students with reliable evaluations of English-language essays.
+It delivers immediate reporting and diagnostic feedback that students can use to revise and resubmit their essays.
+To sign up for Grammarly, you should go to the website, https://grammarly.com to create an account. - (2) Multimedia: videos are embedded in the word documents posted on Canvas.
+Please read the narratives and watch the videos for each multimedia unit.